-Residents are prohibited from being alone in their residence with a visitor of the mmediate disciplinary action.
+Residents are prohibited from being alone in their residence with a visitor of the opposite gender.
+Violators will receive immediate disciplinary action.

 OVERNIGHT GUESTS

 Under no circumstances are guests of the opposite gender to stay overnight.
 Violators will receive immediate disciplinary action.